Contents

 CONCLUSION

-Based on results analysis tabulation frequency, SEM-PLS analysis and discussion about influencing factors youth perception of sector jobs agriculture in the District Sidoarjo Regency Sidoarjo, then could conclude that age and background behind family take effect negative and significant to youth perception.
-Socialization profession sector agriculture, socialization profession agriculture, parental influence and access information take effect positive and significant to youth perception.
-Social status economy no takes effect significant to youth perception of sector jobs agriculture.
+Based on results analysis tabulation frequency, SEM-PLS analysis and discussion about influencing factors youth perception of sector jobs agriculture in the District Sidoarjo Regency Sidoarjo, then could concluded that age and background behind family take effect negative and significant to youth perception. socialization profession sector agriculture, socialization profession agriculture, parental influence and access information take effect positive and significant to youth perception. social status economy no take effect significant to youth perception of sector jobs agriculture.
 Youth perceptions are influential in a manner significant to youth interest in profession sector agriculture.

 REFERENCES